ColeAnderson/mission-impossible-enigma/README.md

 ---

 # In Progress
-## Mission 27/10/18
+## Mission 29/10/18
-Modify codes to allow facebook, linkedin etc page links and block companyhouse, etc sites.
+Catastrophic failure on the results of 27/10/18.
+Solve them ASAP.

 ---
 # Done
+## Mission 27/10/18
+Modify codes of 23/10/18 to allow facebook, linkedin etc page links and block companyhouse, etc sites.

 ## Mission 23/10/18
  INPUT: 3000sicwise data